ijlal-gondal/Rocket-Elevator-Foundation/README.md

 # Rocket_Elevators_Foundation
 Week 12 : Machine Learning - Artificial Intelligence

-Please review the presentation deck, it has audio files, results and analyis included wihtin it.
+Please review the presentation deck, it has audio files, results and analysis included wihtin it.